 An integrated Storm Sewer System will not be provided.
 However, culvert and drainage ditching will be used to control storm water.
 Culverts will be at all road crossings and at all driveway locations.
-Culverts will be sized for anticipated flows based on sound Engineering practice.
+Culverts will be sized for anticipated flows based on sound engineering practice.
 Natural vegetation will be maintained where possible to help control the storm water removal.
-Where necessary catch basins deemed will be placed to collect or redirect storm water.
+Where deemed necessary, catch basins will be placed to collect or redirect storm water.
 Rip-rapping of culvert ends and placement of rock aprons will be used to also reduce erosion of native soil at culvert locations.
+Rock lining of ditches on steeper slopes to control erosion will also be utilized for Phase II.